Megalounge/nutori-lone-eft-dma-radar/README.md

 - This is a fork of [Lone DMA EFT/Arena Radar](https://github.com/Lone83427/lone-eft-dma-radar) with my personal features and changes.

 ## Current Changes

-- Split `AdvancedMemWrites` into `MonoPatches` and `NativePatches`
-   - `MonoPatches` controls the patching of mono compiled functions (game functions)
-   - `NativePatches` controls the patching of native compiled functions (NativeHook, AntiPage, Advanced Chams, etc..)
+## UI
    - Disabled the locking of the Fuser ESP settings while the ESP is running

-## UI
    - Made the Loader UI smaller and changed the background color to black
    - Removed the parentheses around the held weapon esp
    - Changed `Grp` to `Acct Type`